Shopify/web-configs/packages/eslint-plugin/README.md

 - [typescript/prefer-singular-enums](docs/rules/typescript/prefer-singular-enums.md): Prefer TypeScript enums be singular.
 - [typescript/prefer-build-client-schema](docs/rules/typescript/prefer-build-client-schema.md): Prefer buildClientSchema for schema building.
 - [webpack/no-unnamed-dynamic-imports](docs/rules/webpack/no-unnamed-dynamic-imports.md): Require that all dynamic imports contain a `webpackChunkName` comment.

+## Suggested additional configs

+For applications that use graphql we recommend using [`@graphql-eslint/eslint-plugin`](https://github.com/B2o5T/graphql-eslint).
+This is not included as part of this plugin because graphql has a large install footprint and not everybody needs it.